 First-time offenders in Georgia might be eligible to participate in a county-sponsored Georgia Pretrial Diversion Program.
 If a first-time offender is eligible and completes the program satisfactorily, the offender may avoid criminal prosecution and a potential criminal conviction.
 This program will also keep the offender's criminal record clean.

-To see if you are eligible for a Georgia Pretrial Diversion Program, you must speak to and retain an attorney before you accept a plea deal and before the start of your criminal trial.
+criminal trial.
 If you or your loved one are a first-time offender, a pretrial diversion program in Georgia may be the best option for you or your loved one since having a criminal record will have a disastrous impact on your life and livelihood.
 A criminal record can affect you or your loved one's ability to secure housing, receive student loans, affect employment status and disqualify you or your loved one from receiving government assistance.
 As previously mentioned, first-time offenders who qualify and complete a pretrial diversion program in Georgia may be able to avoid a criminal trial and keep a criminal conviction off of their criminal record.

 If you or a member of your family have been sentenced under Georgia's First Offender Act and have successfully completed the sentence, you or your loved one will not have a conviction, and the criminal charge will be sealed from your official criminal history in Georgia.
 This means that you would have a clean criminal record and would not be required to admit to a criminal offense on job applications or if asked by potential employers.

 To be eligible, the first-time offender must speak to and retain a criminal defense attorney.
-The additional requirements may be read here
+The additional requirements may be read here.

 A defendant should try to retain a criminal defense attorney who has experience in the courthouse where their case is pending.
 Although Georgia's criminal laws are in effect throughout Georgia, the judges, prosecutors, and court procedures vary from courthouse to courthouse.
 By way of example only, a District Attorney in one county may have a "no-plea-bargaining" policy, the District Attorney in another county may permit plea bargaining.
 Moreover, criminal defense attorneys in one county will usually know which prosecutors are reasonable and permit plea deals up to trial.